 The eventual goal for each student is to sound better and to do so in the most efficient, time-tested manner possible.
 Tom uses method books ranging from 19th century works to the most recent electronics and recordings, tailoring the curriculum to fit each student's needs.

-As host of a long-running public access show, Tom offers students opportunities to perform before live camera and onstage in addition to traditional ensemble group work or producing their own recordings.
+As former host of a long-running public access show, Tom continues to seek and encourage student opportunities to perform before live camera and onstage in addition to traditional ensemble group work and producing individual recordings.

 Begin with Aaron Shearer's books I & II and then branch out into classical guitar pieces such as those by Bach, Sor, Tarrega, and Guiliani [download Carcassi].
 Students as young as age 4 ½, and anyone from absolute beginners to advanced players are welcome.